Diamond Grading written in clear font, A diamond grading grding a diamond with 20x Loop

 • Included (I1, I2, I3): Obvious inclusions visible to the naked eye.

-Grading Of Diamond Carat
+Grading Of Diamond Carat, Diffrent sizes of diamond

 Carat is measured by weighing the diamond in metric carats.
 Each carat is exactly 200 milligrams or 0.2 grams.
 Now, the term for carat comes from the carob seed.
 Historically, it was used as a reference standard for weighing gemstones because of its uniform size.
 Today, modern digital scales weigh diamonds accurately to the hundredth - that is, to the 0.01 of a carat.